 In litigation, the producing party is required to provide responsive documents in an agreed-upon format.
 But you need that information to be accessible for eDiscovery to run smoothly.

 A load file organizes a document corpus and associated metadata so that the production can easily be exported and ingested into a separate e-discovery database.
 They are the technical instructions that your technologists or your software will use to audit and verify that the production is as-promised and as expected.

-Load files are the technical instructions which your technologists or your software will use to audit and verify the production is as-promised, as-expected.
-These files will be used to ingest a set of documents as well as map the corresponding metadata and OCR into an ediscovery/document review platform.
-This load file and the use of correct production specifications should allow the user to search and filter in a fair and equivalent manner as the adversary.
+These files will be used to incorporate a set of documents, as well as map the corresponding metadata and OCR (optical character recognition), into an e-discovery/document review platform.
+This load file and the use of correct production specifications should allow the user to search and filter in a fair and equivalent manner to the adversary.

-DAT, CSV, LFP and OPT.
-Each file each itself be considered a load file, but commonly the technologist will use a combination of the DAT and either the LFP or OPT file upon import.
+Each file itself is considered a load file, but commonly the technologist will use a combination of the DAT and either the LFP or OPT file upon import.

 Why Are Load Files Important?

 Load files provide more information than would be available in a standard PST or raw set of documents.
 Since PST files do not include a record identifier: